Michael Avenatti charged with trying to extort $20 million from Nike

 Breaking News Emails

-Attorney Michael Avenatti was charged on Monday with trying to extort $20 million from Nike, according to records filed in Manhattan federal court by prosecutors.
+Attorney Michael Avenatti was charged Monday with trying to extort $20 million from Nike as well as bank and wire fraud charges for embezzling a client's money to pay off debts and use for his own expenses, according to authorities.

+Avenatti, 48, was taken into custody by the federal authorities around 12:30 p.m. in Manhattan after the lawyer was caught on recorded FBI calls making threats to a law firm working with Nike, court documents said.
+He faces extortion charges in New York along with wire and bank fraud charges in Los Angeles.

 Earlier Monday, Avenatti tweeted that he would be holding a press conference Tuesday "to disclose a major high school/college basketball scandal perpetrated by @Nike that we have uncovered."